corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/node/deploy/generating-a-node.md

-## Use Cordform and Dockerform to create a set of local nodes automatically
+## Use the `cordformation` Gradle plugin to create a set of local nodes automatically

-Corda provides two `gradle` plug-ins called `Cordform` and `Dockerform`.
+Corda's `cordformation` Gradle plugin provides the `Cordform` and `Dockerform` tasks.
 They both allow you to run tasks that automatically generate and configure a local set of nodes for testing and demonstration purposes.

 * A `Cordform` task creates nodes in the `build/nodes` directory.
 The example `Cordform` task used in this document creates three nodes: `Notary`, `PartyA`, and `PartyB`, however you are free to spin up more nodes, specify what nodes you need on the network, change node names, and update node configurations.
 * Nodes deployed via `Dockerform` use Docker containers.
 A `Dockerform` task is similar to `Cordform` but it provides an extra file that enables you to easily spin up nodes using `docker-compose`.
 This creates a `docker-compose` file that enables you to run a single command to control the deployment of Corda nodes and databases (instead of deploying each node/database manually).